Jennifer Zelnick, MSW, ScD

 - Supporting drug-resistant tuberculosis patient medication adherence and retention in care in the transition from hospital to community-based care: An integrated training for hospital and community based social workers to enhance the M/XDR-TB HIV care continuum.
 A project to support the engagement of public health social workers in treatment for drug-resistant TB/HIV patients.
 (Primary Investigator, Center for the Programme of AIDS Research in South Africa)

 - Evaluation a multimodal behavioral intervention to reduce stigma in HIV/Drug resistant tuberculosis in KwaZulu-Natal, South Africa.
 A randomized control trial of a social work intervention to reduce stigma among drug resistant TB/HIV patients in South Africa.
 (Co-Investigator, NIH/Fogarty)

-Dr. Zelnick serves on the editorial boards of Affilia: the journal of women in social work, Health and Social Work, and New Solutions: A journal of environmental and occupational health policy, a board member of the New York State Social Work Education Association, and a Carework Network steering committee member.
-As the chair of the Touro College Graduate School of Social Work Social Welfare Policy sequence, Dr. Zelnick will dedicates her strengths and passion to engaging clinical social work students from different backgrounds in learning about the political process, social justice, advocacy, and macro-practice skills needed for change-oriented leadership in the social work field.
+Dr. Zelnick serves on the editorial boards of Affilia: the journal of women in social work, Health and Social Work, and New Solutions: A journal of environmental and occupational health policy.
+As the chair of the Touro College Graduate School of Social Work Social Welfare Policy sequence, Dr. Zelnick will dedicates her passion to engage clinical social work students from different backgrounds in the political process, social justice, advocacy, public health and macro-practice skills needed for change-oriented leadership in the social work field.